tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 <ExpansionPanel title="Key management and public key infrastructure">

 If you look again at the Alice and Bob examples, you will notice that there is a vulnerability in "Bob gives Alice his public key".
 A malicious third party, Charlie, could intercept Bob's public key and pass on his public key to Alice.
-In this scenario, Alice unwittingly encrypts her message using Charlie's public key, thinking it is Bob's; when the encrypted message is sent, Charlie can decrypt it but Bob cannot.
+In this scenario, Alice unwittingly encrypts her message using Charlie's public key, thinking it is Bob's.
+When the encrypted message is sent, Charlie can decrypt it but Bob cannot.

 ![Intercepting a message](/onboarding/1-introduction-blockchain/images/attack.png)